Lab 1 (due 1/10), 11:59pm

 - At least three questions that this lab caused you to wonder about.

-(Please indicate if you've figured out the answers, or if you would still like to see them addressed.)
+(Please indicate if you've figured out the answers, or if you would still like to see them addressed.
+Also note that it's fine to include here questions you posted to Canvas while doing the assignment!)

 - If you were unable to complete any part of the assignment, a